MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-stale-devices.md

 1. Connect to Microsoft Entra ID using the `Connect-Entra` cmdlet.
 2. Get the list of stale devices.
-3. Disable the device using the `Set-EntraDevice` cmdlet (disable by using the `-AccountEnabled` option).
+3. Disable the device using the `Set-EntraDevice` cmdlet to set `-AccountEnabled` to **False**.
-4. Wait for the grace period of however many days you choose before deleting the device.
+4. Wait for the grace period of the set number of days before deleting the device.
 5. Remove the device using the `Remove-EntraDevice` cmdlet.

 ### Download list of stale devices